colin6756/gwas-gene-discovery/README.md

 * The program does not require heavy computational resources.
 However, as the user may prefer high performance computing the instructions on how to set up and run the program on a node managed by the Easybuild framework has been included below.
 The User should read set up instructions specific to any other HPC frameworks.

 * Python virtual environments, e.g. virtualenv for python2 or pyvenv for python3.
-If the user does not have root permission on Easybuild a virtual environment is required for installation of numpy and pandas through pip.
-See **3.
-Installing requests** in **Instructions** on how to do this.
+If the user does not have root permission on Easybuild a virtual environment is required for installation of requests, numpy and pandas through pip.
+See **4.Installing python request library** in **Instructions** on how to do this.